 Remove Bird Feeders

-You don’t necessarily need to remove the bird feeders altogether, but you may need to change the food.
-Squirrels are attracted to all types of seeds and nuts so a different mix may be your best option.
+You don’t need to remove the bird feeders altogether, but you may need to change the food.
+Squirrels latch onto all types of seeds and nuts so a different mix may be your best option.

 Put Out A Scarecrow

-You don’t need a scary scarecrow but sometimes a little something on the fence post or roof will be enough to scare away almost any creature, but especially squirrels.
+You don’t need a scary scarecrow but sometimes a little something on the fence post or roof will be enough to scare away almost any creature.
 Garden gnomes may work but not always.

 A better option is a lawn owl which tends to deter squirrels.
 Some will be unaffected but more often than not, a few here and there will be enough to discourage the squirrels from entering certain areas.